Alaa188/Edits-and-Filters/README.md

 # Filters
-This project is for apply some filters and rdits on photos.bmp
+This project is for apply some filters and Edits on photos.bmp